CrystyanSantos9/CrystyanSantos9/README.md

 ### Hi there 👋

 My name is Crystyan Santos i'm from Brazil (🇧🇷).
-I've been studying since at last year to improve my web dev skills.
-I love programing and i intend to live by that way.
-I’m currently working on [Allied Brasil](https://www.alliedbrasil.com.br/).
+I've been studying web developr and other tecnologies tools for about 3 yaers to improve my programation skills.
+I love programing and tecnologies and more, i really like to learn about the things works and how we can make our lives more productive with tecnologie.
+I’m currently working on [Allied Brasil](https://www.alliedbrasil.com.br/) as TI System Analyst and and always studying to reach my dream of be an awesome programer in the near future.

 In my free time I like to watch movies (🎞️) and series (📺), to read books (📚), to listen to music (🎵) and  drink a cold beer with my friends (🍺).